You will be given an opportunity to share more detailed information describing the product or service later, should you wish to provide it.

 Licence Appeal Tribunal's (LAT) mandate is to provide a fair, impartial and efficient way to appeal decisions concerning compensation claims and licensing activities regulated by several ministries of the provincial government.

-Financial Services Commission of Ontario's (FSCO) legislative mandate is to provide regulatory services that protect the public interest and enhance public confidence in the sectors it regulates.
+Financial Services Regulatory Authority of Ontario's (FSRAO) legislative mandate is to provide regulatory services that protect the public interest and enhance public confidence in the sectors it regulates.

 The Commision for Complaints for Telecom-Television Services (CCTS) is an independent organization dedicated to resolving customer complaints about telecommunications and TV services.

 The Canadian Radio-television and Telecommunications Commission (CRTC) is an government organization dedicated to resolving customer complaints about telecommunications and TV-Radio services.